dukeofharen/httplaceholder/docs/API.md

 The scenarios can be set by using the stub condition checkers and response writers or by using the API.

+The scenarios are only stored in memory for the time being, so restarting HttPlaceholder resets the scenarios.

 To read more about scenarios, go to [conditions](CONDITIONS.md) or [response](RESPONSE.md).